Restoring RV Decals in 5 Easy Steps

 Sometimes, removing and replacing your decals will make more sense.
 The waxing, cleaning, and buffing may help, but these measures aren’t long-term fixes.
 In particular, the end is imminent if the RV decals start to curl on the edges.

-You need a heat gun or a hairdryer to peel off RV decals.
+It would help to have a heat gun or a hairdryer to peel off RV decals.
 The heat from the hairdryer softens the glue and makes it easier for the decal to peel off without any sticky paper residue remaining.
 Sometimes, you might need a putty knife to peel the heated edges away.

 5) Replace decals